duthied/Free-Friendika/doc/Developers-Intro.md

 	$> phpcbf --standard=ruleset.xml <file or directory>

-If the command-line tools `diff` and `patch` are unavailabe for you, `phpcbf` can use slightly slower PHP equivalents by using the `--no-patch` argument.
+If the command-line tools `diff` and `patch` are unavailable for you, `phpcbf` can use slightly slower PHP equivalents by using the `--no-patch` argument.

 ### Code documentation